andboson/ab-go/README.md

 Number of requests sended to server.

 ##### -c
-Number of concurrency requests sended in one batch.
+Number of concurrency requests in one batch.

 ##### -d
 String with post data